brageon/rest/README.md

 # RST - Rank Speech Trophy 🏆
 This is meant for social awareness and copywriting.
 Why specific values before measurement you might ask.
 Intuition.
-Celsius used water as unit and I use political rhetorics from 2018 as unit because zero product property is not applicable.
+Celsius used water as unit and I use political rhetorics from 2018 as unit.

 ```
 GZ -= 0.3, ZG -= 0.6, TJ -= 0.5, JT -= 0.9, GG -= 0, ZZ -= 0,